 There was no real heroin anymore, only fentanyl.
 Fentanyl has a shorter high compared to heroin, is dangerously unpredictable, and has a significantly higher risk of overdose.
 Fentanyl has been one of the main drivers of the overdose epidemic that has taken so many lives in communities across America.

 William said with fentanyl, “You never know what you’re taking.
 You could take the same amount you took yesterday and today it will kill you.
 I have had friends who overdosed from not really knowing what they were taking.”
 Despite the increased risks, once William started, he had to keep using to avoid withdrawal and to feel normal.
-He was trapped in a cycle of opioid dependency once again.

 One day in August 2020, William was driving down Penn Ave in Baltimore and he saw an old friend of his, Shelly Johnson.
 Shelly was out with Bmore POWER (Peers Offering Wellness and Resources), a local grassroots harm reduction group that offers resources, support, and information to communities impacted by drug use.
 When Shelly saw her old friend, she wanted to do everything she could to help him be as safe and healthy as possible.
 She gave him a safe injection kit to reduce the risk of disease, information about overdose prevention and a mask that said ‘Go Slow.’